LukaJCB/PathHub/FLOWS.md

 Once a user chooses to expand a post, they will be shown the post view, here the user will be able to see all the data.
 Thus, the client needs to fetch the actual post from the remote storage.
-The client knows where to fetch and decrypt the data from the objectId and DEK included in the post meta.
+The client knows where to fetch and decrypt the data from the objectId and post-secret included in the post meta.

 ## Viewing someone's profile